Military Drug Crimes Lawyer

 - Physical condition

-- Fluid intake prior to test
+- Fluid intake before the test

 A Urinalysis Test Does Not Prove

-- Impairment – Under some circumstances, a service member can unknowingly test positive for a banned substance having never experienced the side effects of the drug.
+- Impairment – Under some circumstances, a service member can unknowingly test positive for a banned substance, having never experienced the side effects of the drug.

 - Number of Uses – Single or multiple usage.